 The Museum of Underwater Art (MOUA) in North Queensland will be a major tourism attraction and highlights reef conservation, restoration and education on a global scale.
-The museum, the only one of its kind in the Southern Hemisphere, has been developed over three stages—is an Australian first, delivering a series of storytelling sculptures submerged in the waters oﬀ Townsville's Strand (Stage 1), Palm Island (Stage 2), Magnetic Island and John Brewer Reef in the Great Barrier Reef (Stage 3).
+The museum, the only one of its kind in the Southern Hemisphere, has been developed over three stages—is an Australian first, delivering a series of storytelling sculptures submerged in the waters oﬀ Townsville's Strand and John Brewer Reef (Stage 1), Palm Island (Stage 2), and Magnetic Island in the Great Barrier Reef (Stage 3).

 This project aims to enhance the region's art and reef experiences.

 Artworks will inspire reef and ocean conservation action, showcase local indigenous culture and provide positive environmental impacts for the reef.

 Stage one has been completed and stage two is well underway.

 Once Stage 3 is fully commissioned in early 2022, the museum is anticipated to be a drawcard for more than 50,000 international and domestic visitors annually.

 Art installations within the museum are being created by the world’s leading underwater sculptor, Jason deCaires Taylor, with support and engagement from local community artists.
 The artist’s work attracts global interest from tourists and divers eager to learn and interact with his sculptures.

 This project is a part of the $175 million Jobs and Regional Growth Fund, $48.6 million Attracting Tourism Fund, $25 million Growing Tourism Infrastructure (GTI) Fund 2020/21 and Queensland’s Unite & Recover Economic Recovery Plan aimed at creating jobs and accelerate the State’s recovery from COVID-19.

 Ocean Siren is an intertidal sculpture on the Townsville Strand and modelled on a local Traditional Owner, Takoda Johnson.
-The sculpture will change colour as the water temperature changes.
+The sculpture changes colour as the water temperature changes.